 5. Directivity control refers to the physical area in which 'the stereo sweet spot' can be experienced - the greater the area, the greater the star rating.
 Lower frequencies tend to be omni-directional whereas higher frequencies can be so narrow (beaming) that the stereo sweet spot can only be experienced from a single point.
 A small change in listening position, left or right, can result in the closest speaker dominating.
 Directivity index is a technical term referring to energy dispersion.

-All good sound systems should already have a flat response, but may not perform well in some of the 5 attributes - why?
+All good sound systems should already have a flat response, but may perform poorly in some of the 5 attributes - why?
 A frequency response graph shows Sound Pressure Level SPL across the spectrum, but does not show of what that energy consists.
+Comparing different high-end speaker systems (with identically flat responses) starkly reveals this problem.

 Example 1.
 A renowned brand that specializes in small sound systems released a new (expensive) model marketed as having outstanding performance.
 However when qualified by the 5 attributes, applied to a weighted rating system, the real performance is better understood.
 The impressive bass energy was astounding for its size but highly resonant, sounding as a single note regardless of what notes were being played.
 Intelligibility of voice articulation was lacking, making it difficult to understand words in songs which became inter-modulated when two or more voices were singing.
 Higher harmonic frequencies were harsh and cymbals did not sound natural.
 The spectral energy balance was very different between low and high power.
 A stereo image was difficult to hear, as it always appeared as if the music were coming from the nearest speaker.